Have Questions?

 541-966-9830

-Yellowhawk Tribal Health Center has been offering ongoing recovery care and rehab services to the residents of Milton Freewater, OR. and those living within the surrounding communities.
+Yellowhawk Tribal Health Center has been offering ongoing recovery care and rehab services to the residents of Milton Freewater, Oregon and those living within the surrounding communities.
 Today, Yellowhawk Tribal Health Center provides services like anger management, rational emotive behavioral therapy, motivational interviewing, trauma therapy, cognitive/behavior therapy, 12-step facilitation approach and others in line with its philosophy of following rehabilitation treatments that work best to help addicts achieve recovery.

 This alcohol and drug treatment facility also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - inpatient drug rehab centers, short term drug and alcohol rehab centers, long term treatment programs, outpatient individual counseling, outpatient detox centers and others.